nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * The result will be saved in the same order and format.
 * Saving a new result clears the current saved result from the logger tab and replaces it.

-Format: `save`
+Format: `log`

 Expected outputs when the command succeeds:
-* `Results have been saved to the logger tab.`
+* `Results of the FindCommand have been saved to the logger tab.`

 Expected output when the command fails:
+* `There are no FindCommand results.
+There is nothing to be saved to the logger tab.`

+### Adding a new `find` command result to the log: `alog`

+Appends the new results of the most recent find command to the current data in the logger tab, which can be viewed at all times.

+* Adding to the logger tab only works for results of the `find` command.
+* The previously-saved result will remain the same.
+* The entire new result will be saved.
+* The result will be saved in the same order and format.

+Format: `alog`

+Expected outputs when the command succeeds:
+* `Results of the FindCommand have been appended to the logger tab.`

+Expected output when the command fails:
-* `Unable to save to the logger tab.
-Check if a find command was entered prior.`
+* `There are no FindCommand results.
+There is nothing to be saved to the logger tab.`

+### Clearing data from the log: `clog`

+Clears all current data in the logger tab.

+Format: `clog`

+Expected output:
+* `Logbook has been cleared!`

 ### Deleting a person or field: `delete`